Untogether

-Untogether is an American drama film directed by Emma Forrest.
+Untogether is an American drama film written and directed by Emma Forrest.
 Her directorial debut, it stars Jamie Dornan, Ben Mendelsohn, Lola Kirke and Jemima Kirke.
 The film centers on a recovering addict who attempts to get her writing career back on track.

 It had its world premiere at the Tribeca Film Festival on April 23, 2018.
 It was released in a limited release and through video on demand on February 8, 2019 by Freestyle Releasing Media.